gkatsikas/snf/INSTALL.md

 CLEAN
 ---------
-To clean the repository change to the SNF source directory and run:
+To clean the repository, run:

 	./clean

 REPORT
 ---------
-Please report bugs, issues, comments, suggestions for improvements at: katsikas at kth dot se
+Please report bugs, issues, comments, and suggestions for improvements at: katsikas at kth dot se